 • Don't typically have nonprofit expertise.

-• Require high minimums and have high fees to cover their overhead.
+• Require high fees to cover their overhead.

-• Require long timelines to get things done.
+• Have long timelines to get things done.

-• Have a middle man between you and your money.
+• Put a middleman between you and your money.

 • Can make fund transparency and access difficult.

-• Require choosing a wealth advisor, which can become highly political and messy for relationships in nonprofit boards.
+• Requires choosing a wealth advisor, which can become highly political and messy nonprofit board relationships.

-• Usually have high fees (generally 1% or higher).
+• Usually has high fees (generally 1% or higher).

-• Have a middle man between you and your money.
+• Puts a middleman between you and your money.

 • Can make fund transparency and access difficult.